wavefrontHQ/wavefront-lambda-nodejs/README.md

 # wavefront-lambda-nodejs

-This is a Wavefront Go wrapper for AWS Lambda to enable reporting standard lambda metrics and custom app metrics directly to wavefront.
+This is a Wavefront Nodejs wrapper for AWS Lambda to enable reporting standard lambda metrics and custom app metrics directly to wavefront.

 ## Requirements
 Node.js runtime v8.10